Biography of Robert Peel

 1805: Peel goes up to Oxford where he studies classics and philosophy.

 1809: He becomes M.P. for the Irish town of Cashel City in Tipperary after his father asks Sir Arthur Wellesley (Duke of Wellington) to nominate him.
 There are only twenty-four voters in the borough and no electoral contest is held.

 1810: Prime Minster Spencer Perceval appoints him Under Secretary for War and the Colonies at the tender age of 22.

 1812: He moves seats to Chippenham which is another place with few voters.

-1817: Becomes M.P. for Oxford University after his outspoken attack on Catholic emancipation.
+1817: Peel becomes M.P. for Oxford University after his outspoken attack on Catholic emancipation.

 1819: He is appointed as Chairman of the Parliamentary Committee on Finance.

 1822: He is appointed as Home Secretary.

 1823: He reduces the number of crimes which carry the death sentence.

 1827: George Canning becomes Prime Minister and Peel resigns because of his pro stance on catholic emancipation.

 1828: With the Accession of the Duke of Wellington as Prime Minister Peel again becomes Home Secretary.

 1829: He returns to parliament for another “Rotten Borough,” this time Westbury in Wiltshire.
 Passing of the Metropolitan Police Act.

 1830: Death of Peel’s father and he becomes a baronet.
 At the General Election he is returned for Tamworth in Staffordshire, his father’s old seat.
 He resigns later in the year after the government is defeated on the issue of parliamentary reform.

 1832: The Whigs are defeated on parliamentary reform but Peel refuses to serve in a Tory party that is dedicated to reform.

 1834: The Whig Government of Earl Grey was dismissed by King William the Fourth, who appointed Peel as the new Prime Minister of a minority government and issues the Tamworth Manifesto which says that the Tories will accept partial reform.

 1835: The Tories are defeated by a coalition of Whigs and Radicals.